ggithubac/JavaCode/WebPageHits/README.md

-# JavaCode
+# WebHitCount

+ #Problem:
- Problem: You’re given an input file.
+ You’re given an input file.
 Each line consists of a timestamp (unix epoch in seconds) and a url separated by ‘|’ (pipe operator).
 The entries are not in any chronological order.
  Your task is to produce a daily summarized report on url hit count, organized daily (mm/dd/yyyy GMT) with the earliest date appearing first.
 For each day, you should display the number of times each url